-5 The Commission's Assessment Against the NEL Criteria
+4 The Commission's Assessment Against the NEL Criteria

-This section sets out the Commission's reasons for its draft Rule determination against the NEL criteria outlined in section 3 above.
-Those criteria effectively reduce to:
+This section sets out the Commission's reasons for its final Rule determination against the NEL criteria which are outlined in Appendix A. Those criteria effectively reduce to:

 - the NEO;

 - the Form of Regulation Factors; and

 - the Revenue and Pricing Principles.